"Feathering" Jewelry and Accessories

-Feathers are a little bit flapper, a pinch of showgirl and a glimpse of bohemian beauty.
-Overall, they are a lot of fun that can be worn in a variety of ways.
-They can be integrated into jewelry designs, printed or stamped in bright colors onto clothing or added as accents onto shoes, belts and bags.
-Displayed as a leading trend on the runways, the look is now accessible to wear everyday with an easy-to-understand guide pointing you in the right direction.
+Feathers can be integrated into jewelry designs, printed or stamped in bright colors onto clothing or added as accents onto shoes, belts and bags.
+Displayed as a leading trend on the runways, the look is now accessible to wear every day with this easy-to-understand guide pointing you in the right direction.
 Read more to be inspired by the different ways you can include the feather trend into your jewelry.

 Feathers are seen on many types of jewelry.
 Designers are applying feathers to earring, bracelet and necklace designs in a variety of ways.
 Feathers are layered to create colorful mosaics or banded designs.
 While some designs are less structured and include materials such as metal wire-wrapping, chains and large chunky gemstone beads as counterweights.